 6. Give it the cold shoulder

 Sometimes, you need to ignore someone or they just won’t go away.
 Be brave and turn off all notifications on your phone except for phone and text messages.
-You don’t really need to know every time a retailer sends you a promotional email or an app alerts you about something senseless.
+You don’t really need to know every time a retailer sends you a promotional email.
 Every notification compels you to pick up your phone again.
 So, turn them off and you’ll be less inclined to waste time on your phone.

 7. Prepare for withdrawal symptoms